Sehar Fatima

 Hidden Costs You Might Miss

-The per video rate is only part of the story.
+The per-video rate is only part of the story.
 When working with TikTok creators, there are extra costs that can sneak up on you if you’re not careful.
+These costs often come from how the content is used, how long it’s locked in, and how much flexibility you need during production.

 These hidden costs can change the total price of influencer marketing campaigns quickly.
 Always factor them into your budget before finalizing brand deals or campaign goals.